MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/app-insights/availability/profiler-troubleshooting.md

 Profiler is supported on the [.NET Framework later than version 4.6.2](https://dotnet.microsoft.com/download/dotnet-framework).

-If your web app is an ASP.NET Core application, it must be run on the [latest supported ASP.NET Core runtime](https://dotnet.microsoft.com/download/dotnet/6.0).
+If your web app is an ASP.NET Core application, it must be running on the [latest supported ASP.NET Core runtime](https://dotnet.microsoft.com/download/dotnet/8.0).

 ## Make sure you use right Azure service plan